dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/contributing/coding-style.md

 original_id: coding-style
 ---

-MajorityWorld uses various tools to maintain a common coding style and help with development.
+DrikGallery uses various tools to maintain a common coding style and help with development.
 To install all the development tools do:

 ```console
 $ python -m pip install -r requirements_dev.txt